-Arm circles: This move is a little more advanced, as you will want to start in water deep enough that only your neck and head are outside of the water.
-Next, raise your arms out to both sides and move them in circular motions.
-After doing this for about 20 seconds, switch the motion to start going backward.
-This will help tremendously in strengthening the arm muscles.
+This move is a little more advanced and best for those who are comfortable being nearly submerged in water.
+Wade to where the water is deep enough that only your neck and head are above the surface.
+Next, raise your arms out to both sides and move them in circular motions at a comfortable pace.
+After about 20 seconds of circling in one direction, switch the motion to start going backward.
+This movement will help to strengthen the arm muscles.

-Wall chair: In the corner of a pool, in chest deep water, grad both side of the pool with your arms.
-Then lift legs and hold, working your abdominal muscles.
+In a corner of the pool, in chest-deep water, grab both sides of the pool with your arms.
+Then lift your legs and hold the pose, working your abdominal muscles.
 Twisting from side to side can also help get those oblique muscles in shape.
-This is great, as it can help posture and decrease the chance of a fall over time.
+Increasing your core strength with this kind of abdominal exercise can improve posture and increase stability, decreasing the chance of a fall.

-Water jogging: Similar to water walking, this exercise is essentially designed to get the heart pumping and the blood flowing.
-In waist deep water, jog back and forth in a pool, to whatever speed feels good for you.
-This will help to reduce the risk of heart attack and keep energy levels up.
+This exercise is designed to get the heart pumping and the blood flowing.
+In waist-deep water, jog back and forth across the pool at a comfortable speed.
+Low-impact aerobic exercise can help reduce the risk of heart attack and keep energy levels up.

-Resistance kicking: Resistance Kicking begins with a kickboard.
-Hold this kickboard out in front of you and kick to get back and forth in the pool.
-This is a great cardio exercise to get the blood pumping, and has similar affects to water jogging.
+Resistance kicking begins with a kickboard.
+Hold the kickboard out in front of you and gently kick to propel yourself back and forth across the pool.
+This is a great cardio exercise that will get your blood pumping and support lower body strength.

 Leg swings improve balance by working the leg and core muscles.
 For this resistance exercise, stand in the pool and repeatedly lift one leg up and to the side until it feels tired; then switch legs.
 To activate your obliques, kick your leg backward and forward as well.

 This movement uses the water’s resistance to work the shoulder, chest, and back muscles.
 Stand facing the pool wall with your hands flat against it in front of you.
 Slowly lean into the wall, bending both arms at the elbow, and then push out to return to a standing position.
 Repeat this motion until tired.